KristianColville1/raza-noodles/README.md

 <details>
 <summary>Scroll Icons</summary>
 <br>
-Allows the user to scroll down to the relavent sections on all internal pages.
+Allows the user the option to scroll down to the relavent sections on all internal pages.
-The icons contain links that bring the user to the next section.
+The icons contain links that bring the user to the next section where pages are longer.

 ![Scroll icons](/assets/images/features/scroll-icon-one.png)